Skip to main content

 Participatory versus Health Contingent Programs

-The two primary forms of are participatory and health-contingent.
+The two primary forms of wellness programs are participatory and health-contingent.
 A participatory program simply requires involvement.
 Examples include completing a health risk assessment or attending a seminar.
 The incentive is earned by the act of participation itself, without regard to any specific health outcome.

 A health-contingent program, conversely, requires an individual to meet a specific health-related standard to earn a reward.
 These programs are further divided into activity-only programs, which require completing a physical activity, and outcome-based programs, which require attaining a specific biometric result, such as a target cholesterol level or blood pressure reading.